What is the deadline for applying?

 Do you offer a fee waiver?

 A limited number of fee waivers are available for highly qualified students.
-The application form will be available on the Graduate Study page starting on August 15, and completed forms will be accepted between August 30 and December 15.
+The application form will be available on the Graduate Study page starting on August 15, and completed forms will be accepted until November 1st.
+Results will be announced by November 15th.
 Please apply for a waiver before starting your application.

 Can I apply for the M.S. degree?